choojun/choojun.github.io/index.md

 To date, my research interest is in the design and development of computational intelligence models, especially evolutionary algorithms, and their applications to multi-objective optimisation problems.
 I have published several indexed articles in the [Web of Science (WOS) core collection](https://publons.com/researcher/2461459/choo-jun-tan/publications/) and successfully secured collaborative grants between industry partners and universities through research projects.

-Please visit the following sections for my accomplishments.

 ## Publication